 Another symptom of a faulty ignition switch is trouble powering on the vehicle’s accessories.
-When the key is inserted and turned to the “acc” position the ignition switch should power on the the vehicle’s accessories, such as the interior lights and center console.
-If when they key is inserted and turned, the accessories do not power on, then that may be a sign of an issue with the ignition switch, or lock cylinder.
+When the key is inserted and turned to the “acc” position the ignition switch should power on the vehicle accessories such as the interior lights, dashboard lights, and center console.
+When the key is inserted and turned and the accessories do not power on, it may be a sign of an issue with the ignition switch or lock cylinder.
 Similar symptoms can also be caused by fuse and wiring issues, so having the vehicle properly diagnosed is highly recommended.

-Ignition switches are one of the most frequently used switches on a vehicle, and as is the case with all electrical switches, can eventually wear out and require service.
-If you suspect that your vehicle may be having an issue with the ignition switch, have the vehicle inspected by a professional technician, such as one from YourMechanic, to determine if the switch should be replaced.
+Ignition switches are one of the most frequently used switches on a vehicle, and like all electrical switches, can eventually wear out and require service.
+If you suspect your vehicle may be having an issue with the ignition switch, have the vehicle inspected by a professional technician to determine if it should be replaced.

 The most popular service booked by readers of this article is Vehicle Engine Electrical Inspection.
 Once the problem has been diagnosed, you will be provided with an upfront quote for the recommended fix and receive $20.00 off as a credit towards the repair.
 YourMechanic’s technicians bring the dealership to you by performing this job at your home or office 7-days a week between 7AM-9PM.
 We currently cover over 2,000 cities and have 100k+ 5-star reviews...
 LEARN MORESEE PRICING & SCHEDULING